 The next step in OEM integration is how to get around the factory “EQs” or “Noise cancellation” systems.
 Let’s break down these OEM features:

 How do we get around this “lovely General Motor’s innovation”?
 At the time, you would have to set up the vehicle to reach maximum volume between 10-20 on the volume knob.
 The customer would have to be advised that his system was only to be used between 0-20 on the volume knob.
-It wasn’t perfect but it worked.
+It wasn’t perfect, but it worked.

-Fast forward to today’s aftermarket equalizers, they can adapt to the factory EQ curves.
+Fast forward to today’s aftermarket equalizers; they can adapt to the factory EQ curves.
 Essentially giving you the same sound at every volume level.
 I will cover these EQs in Part III of the OEM integration series.

 Yes, the solution is easier than you think.
 In the headliner of the vehicle, you will see a small-perforated grill.
 It looks like the head of a small microphone or a speaker grill the size of a nickel.
 This is the microphone that analyzes the “road noise” inside the passenger compartment.
-Simply, unplug it.
+Unplug it.

 In part III of OEM integration, I will cover adaptive equalizers that automatically adjust to changes in the volume and factory added equalization curves.